ALL Metrics

 Revised

-Injury incidence and associated factors among soccer players during the 2021 African Cup of Nations competition
+Observed events frequencies and associated factors among soccer players during the 2021 African Cup of Nations competition: A video-based exploratory analysis

 Author details Author details